We look forward to welcoming visitors onto our Edinburgh food & drink walking tours.

-We will continue to offer private tours for people who would feel more comfortable to explore the cuisine of the city with their own guide.
+We also offer private tours for people who prefer to explore the cuisine of the city with their own local guide.

-But our daily tours are a great way of meeting fellow travellers and swapping stories on your time or plans in Scotland.
+But our daily tours are a great way of meeting fellow travellers and swapping stories on your time in Scotland.

 Discover Edinburgh’s food culture and history with Eat Walk Edinburgh, the original Edinburgh food walking tour.